Are you working aggressively to protect your information systems and data, yet you’re still unsure of the effectiveness of your security controls?

 The technology landscape is constantly changing as businesses become increasingly more advanced and connected through various devices.
 Your organization should plan for the security risks these new technologies bring.
 This includes reviewing mobility, remote connections, cloud computing, and other connectivity points.

 Cybersecurity incidents are constantly evolving and the impacts are becoming more severe.
-Common threats include phishing, malware, account hijacking, removable media, denial of service, and Intellectual Property (IP) theft.
+Common threats include phishing attacks, malware, account hijacking, removable media, denial of service, and Intellectual Property (IP) theft.
 You should proactively evaluate your organization’s safeguards to ensure you have protection from these common threats.